Getting Started With App Push Notifications

 With app push, users can be engaged constantly for your brand to be on top of their minds.
 Provide them with a good user experience for them to keep interacting with your push notifications and make them keep coming for more.

-It is as easy as it gets.
-All the user has to do is download the app, launch the app at least once and notifications can be sent to them without them having to interact with a subscription prompt.
-You can start sending them notifications and engage them right away and bring them to the desired screen.
+Starting Android 13, users have to explicitly grant permission to receive notifications.
+You can start sending them notifications and engage them right away once a user grants permission and bring them to the desired screen.
 It could be a welcome notification promoting the most popular article or something that is trending.

 This is a native prompt, and hence can not be customized.
 This push notifications for iPhone prompt is displayed as soon as a user downloads an app and opens it or after a specific custom activity, such as - after a user signs in, provide them a button to opt-in for notifications (at customer’s end).